-- Consists of two or more serial sections (with a maximum loading of 750 gpd/section) installed in a single bed each section receiving an equal amount of effluent from a D-box with flow equalizers. - Each section consists of a series of AES rows connected at the ends with raised connections, using offset adapters and PVC sewer and drainpipe.

-- A section may exceed the minimum linear feet required. - When the vent manifold is on the same side as the serial section inlets, the manifold runs over the top of these inlets.
+- Consists of two or more serial sections (with a maximum loading of 750 gpd/section) installed in a single bed each section receiving an equal amount of effluent from a D-box with flow equalizers. - Each section consists of a series of AES rows connected at the ends with raised connections, using offset adapters and PVC sewer and drainpipe. - There is no limit on the number of sections within a bed. - Each section shall have the same linear feet of pipe determined by dividing the total minimum linear feet required in the system by the number of sections required. - A section may exceed the minimum linear feet required. - When the vent manifold is on the same side as the serial section inlets, the manifold runs over the top of these inlets.

 Rows must meet requirements outlined in the design criteria above except rows within a section may vary in length to accommodate site constraints as shown below.
 Illustrations of combination serial systems: